miRackModular/ImpromptuModular/README.md

 ![IM](res/img/BigButtonSeq2.jpg)

-A 6-channel 128-step gate and CV sequencer based [BigButtonSeq](#big-button-seq).
+A 6-channel 128-step gate and CV sequencer based on [BigButtonSeq](#big-button-seq).
 Familiarity with that sequencer is recommended since only the differences are discussed here.
 With its long sequence lengths and CV capabilities, the sequencer can be used as a CV recorder by setting the FILL CV input to a constant voltage greater than 1V and activating the MEM button, thereby sampling the CV IN port at every clock edge and committing its voltage to memory.

 **BIG BUTTON**: as well as turning on the gate of the current step, the CV IN port is also read and stored as the CV value of the given step.